mike14747/next-with-auth/README.md

 -   Figure out optimized typescript-eslint config?
 -   Should I be closing the mongodb connection after use in serverless functions?
 -   Upgrade to mongodb v5.0.0?
+-   Switch the database to my other account.

 ---